BloatingRoadmap

 • If you want the broader category map before choosing a supplement, learn the basics of prebiotics/probiotics/synbiotics in our synbiotics explainer.

-• If you want food-first “microbiome support” without supplement hype, start with polyphenol foods for gut health.
+• If you want food-first microbiome support without supplement hype, start with gentle variety before probiotics or health benefits of prebiotic fiber.

 • If your symptoms keep cycling despite careful testing, read when reintroduction fails.